-There is a risk that the information maintained by Observsmart Invisalert Solutions could be retained for longer than is necessary to fulfill the VA mission.
+Privacy Risk: There is a risk that the information maintained by EDI GW could be retained for longer than is necessary to fulfill the VA Mission.
 Records held longer than required are at greater risk of being unintentionally released, breached, or exploited for reasons other than what is described in the privacy documentation associated with the information.

-Mitigation:

-To mitigate the risk posed by information retention, Observsmart Invisalert Solutions adheres to the VA RCS schedules for each category or data it maintains.
+Mitigation: To mitigate the risk posed by information retention, EDI GW adheres to the VA RCS schedules for each category or data it maintains.
 When the retention data is reached for a record, the medical center will carefully dispose of the data by the determined method as described in question 3.4.
-The Observsmart Invisalert Solutions ensures that all personnel involved with the collection, use and retention of data are trained in the correct process for collecting, using and retaining this data.
-A Records Management Officer (RMO), Privacy Officer (PO) and an Information System Security Officer (ISSO) are assigned to the area to ensure their respective programs are understood and followed by all to protect sensitive information form the time it is captured by the VA until it is finally disposed of.
-Each of these in-depth programs have controls that overlap and are assessed annually to ensure requirements are being met and assist staff with questions concerning the proper handling of information.
+The EDI GW ensures that all personnel involved with the collection, use and retention of data are trained in the current process for collecting, using, and retaining this data.
+A Records Management Officer (RMO), Privacy Officer (PO), and an Information System Security Officer (ISSO) are assigned to the boundary to ensure their respective programs are understood and followed by all to protect sensitive information from the time it is captured by the VA until it is finally disposed of.
+Each of these in-depth programs have controls that overlap and are assessed annually to ensure requirements are being met and assist staff with questions concerning proper handling of information.